intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 problems in some cases with TLS, its efficacy isn't proven more generally.

 This style of defensive design is limited because it is only superficial.
-It only exercises a small part of the mechanisms supporting extensibility.
+It only exercises a small part of the mechanisms that support extensibility.
 More critically, it does not easily translate to all forms of extension point.
 For instance, HMSV negotiation cannot be greased in this fashion.
 Other techniques might be necessary for protocols that don't rely on the particular style of